-On this website, Dr Pascal Vrticka would like to provide an introduction into the most important issues researchers are facing when planning and carrying out fNIRS hyperscanning studies.
+On this website, Dr Pascal Vrticka provides a comprehensive introduction into the most important issues researchers are facing when planning and carrying out fNIRS hyperscanning studies.

-Please feel free to get in touch with Dr Vrticka if you have any questions, remarks and/or ideas on how to extend this content as well as how to ensure its wider dissemination as part of workshops, webinars etc. – see here for Dr Vrticka’s contact information.
+Please feel free to get in touch with Dr Vrticka if you have any questions, remarks and/or ideas on how to extend this content as well as how to ensure its wider dissemination as part of workshops, webinars etc. – see here for Dr Vrticka’s contact information or use the Question / Feedback Form at the bottom of this page.

-The below content was / will be presented in detail at the following events as part of interactive workshops, webinars etc.:
+The content available on this website was presented at the following events as part of interactive workshops, webinars etc.:

 May 2023